Value-action gap: Information deficit

-Barriers to behavior
+Barriers to behaviour

-It is widely considered that many other barriers exist, besides a lack of information, which inhibit ethical behavior causing a value-action gap to exist.
+It is widely considered that many other barriers exist, besides a lack of information, which inhibit ethical behaviour causing a value-action gap to exist.

 Retallack et al. (2007) identifies other barriers such as uncertainty, skepticism about the issue and distrust of national governments and organizations.
-Jackson (2005) uses the concept of ‘bounded rationality’ to explain how individuals’ decision making processes are ‘bounded’ by psychological and environmental constraints.
+Jackson (2005) uses the concept of 'bounded rationality' to explain how individuals' decision making processes are 'bounded' by psychological and environmental constraints.

-Blake (1999) points out that various models of behavior are flawed in that they fail to take into consideration the social, individual and institutional constraints.
+Blake (1999) points out that various models of behaviour are flawed in that they fail to take into consideration the social, individual and institutional constraints.
 Various conditions and personal day-to-day responsibilities constrain actions that can be regarded as ethical.
 Blake identifies that this gap is not empty, but is filled with barriers that block the progress from environmental concern to environmental action.
 In his model, action is blocked by many factors intruding into the process, rather than just a lack of information.
 Thus, the cause of the value-action gap can be explained in terms of personal, social and structural barriers to action.
 Blake identifies three categories of obstacles that exist between the environmental concern and action: individuality; responsibility and practicality.
 However, which factors are important will vary for different individuals and environmental actions.
-Moreover, barriers often overlap and are combined which limits behavioral change.
+Moreover, barriers often overlap and are combined which limits behavioural change.